 Fourth, the Proposed Decision implies that residential and small commercial customers, collectively known as core customers, will not obtain sufficient benefits from the Comprehensive Settlement Agreement.
 Yet the Commission’s own Office of Ratepayer Advocacy actively participated in the negotiations and supports the Comprehensive Settlement Agreement precisely because it does offer core customers substantial additional benefits, including access to more valuable capacity at SoCalGas’ interconnections with interstate pipelines, placing the risk of uncontracted transmission and storage on SoCalGas shareholders instead of core customers, and offering new opportunities for substantial additional savings in the procurement of gas for the core.
 The Proposed Decision also misses an opportunity to enhance competitive opportunities for core customers through the core aggregation program.
 Over the past decade the Commission repeatedly has recognized that for core aggregation to benefit core customers, those customers must have the same unbundled service options as noncore customers.
 While the Proposed Decision takes the partial step of unbundling core interstate capacity, it fails to embrace the many other features of the Comprehensive Settlement Agreement that would provide significant additional choices for core customers.

-Fifth, the Proposed Decision will diminish the Commission’s credibility and discourage parties from expending the effort to reach settlements in the future.
-The Commission gave the parties in this case clear instructions: reach a broad-based settlement addressing the so-called “Promising Options” set out in D. 99-07-015, and it also expressed a preference for the PG&E model.
-The Comprehensive Settlement parties expended a tremendous amount of effort to provide the Commission with the settlement it had asked for.
-Instead of being rewarded for their efforts, these parties have seen the Proposed Decision reject the very result the Commission asked for.
-In addition, the Commission’s disregard for a settlement which was so difficult and time consuming to construct will very likely cripple further efforts to provide the Commission with needed reforms in the future by discouraging participation in future settlements.
+Fifth, if the CSA is not adopted now, it will be much more difficult to implement similar reforms when the Commission later decides they should be adopted.
+The Comprehensive Settlement parties expended a tremendous amount of effort to provide the Commission with the settlement providing the details for implementing the reforms it had asked for.
+This proceeding created a substantial record from which to decide, and the proposed decision indicates that this record is persuasive, in favor of the CSA.
+All of this work will have to be re-created if the Commission delays action very long, such as the two-plus years provided in the PD.